The Danger Posed by Unlicensed Drivers in the State of Georgia

 - Motorists without a valid license were five times more likely to commit a hit-and-run.

 Unlicensed drivers pose a special problem because they tend to be involved in more crashes, but they will not have insurance.
 When motorists with no insurance or driver's license cause a collision, the ability of an injury victim to obtain compensation from the at-fault driver depends on whether he or she has personal assets against which a judgment can be enforced.
 Our Atlanta auto accident lawyers also explore other options for paying for your medical expenses, pain and suffering, vehicle repair, lost wages, diminished earning capacity, and other damages.
 These other options might include third-parties that contributed to the accident or the injury victim's uninsured motorist (UM) insurance.

 If you or someone close to you is injured in an auto accident, our experienced Atlanta car accident lawyers at Montlick & Associates can advise you of your rights and options under the law.
-Our firm has been representing those who suffer serious injuries throughout Georgia and in the Southeast for over thirty-two years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.
+Our firm has been representing those who suffer serious injuries throughout Georgia and in the Southeast for over 35 years, including but not limited to Albany, Athens, Atlanta, Augusta, Columbus, Gainesville, Macon, Marietta, Rome, Roswell, Savannah, Smyrna, Valdosta, Warner Robins and all smaller cities and rural areas in the state.